OpenMendel/MendelIHT.jl/docs/src/man/api.md

 ## Wrapper Functions

 Most users will use the following wrapper functions.
-The user only has to specify where the PLINK files (and possibly the phenotype/covariate files) are located.
+Users specify location of PLINK files and possibly the phenotype/covariate files.
 These functions will soon be updated to support VCF and BGEN formats.

 ```@docs
   iht